gjr80/weewx-aurora/pvoutput/readme.md

 ## Support ##

-General support issues may be raised in the Google Groups weewx-user forum (https://groups.google.com/group/weewx-user .
-Specific bugs in the *PVOutput Uploader*r extension code should be the subject of a new issue raised via the
+General support issues may be raised in the Google Groups [weewx-user forum](https://groups.google.com/group/weewx-user).
+Specific bugs in the *PVOutput uploader*r extension code should be the subject of a new issue raised via the [*PVOutput uploader* extension issues page](https://github.com/gjr80/weewx-aurora/issues).
-*PVOutput Uploader* extension issues page https://github.com/gjr80/weewx-aurora/issues.

 ## Licensing ##

-The *PVOutput Uploader* extension is licensed under the GNU Public License v3 (https://github.com/gjr80/weewx-aurora/blob/master/LICENSE.
+The *PVOutput uploader* extension is licensed under the [GNU Public License v3](https://github.com/gjr80/weewx-aurora/blob/master/LICENSE).